Spanish-style bullfighting: Hazards

 Bullfighting is normally fatal for the bull, and it is dangerous for the matador.
 Picadors and banderilleros are sometimes gored, but this is not common.
 The suertes with the capote are risky, but it is the faena, in particular the estocada, that is the most dangerous.
 A matador of classical (Manolete) style is trained to divert the bull with the muleta but to come close to the right horn as he makes the fatal sword-thrust between the scapulae and through the aorta.
 At this moment, the danger to the matador is the greatest.

 Most matadors have been gored many times.
 A special type of surgeon has developed, in Spain and elsewhere, to treat cornadas, or horn-wounds.
 The bullring normally has an infirmary with an operating room, reserved for the immediate treatment of matadors with cornadas.
 The bullring has a chapel where a matador can pray before the corrida and where a priest can be found in case an emergency sacrament of extreme unction (also known as Anointing of the Sick or Last Rites) is needed.
+Gorings can result in lasting disabilities, but need not end a bullfighter's career in the ring.
+Juan José Padilla suffered extensive injuries at Zaragoza on 7 October 2011 when a bull gored him in the head, breaking his jaw and his skull, putting out one of his eyes, deafening him in one ear and paralyzing half his face.
+Nevertheless, after convalescence, he came back to the bullring and fought more bulls.
+On the other hand, one of Spain's first women bullfighters, Juana Cruz, was left with injuries that hindered her performance as a torera after a double goring at the Santamaría Bullring in Bogotá on 12 November 1944, and she thus soon afterwards gave up bullfighting.

+As deadly as bullfighting usually is for the bull, some bullfighters have been killed in the bullring, too.
+Manolete, mentioned above, was one such bullfighter (gored in the leg, Linares, 29 August 1947).
+More recently, José Cubero Sánchez ("El Yiyo") was gored in the heart after delivering the estocada (Colmenar Viejo, 30 August 1985) less than a year after fellow Spanish bullfighter Paquirri had been gored to death at a bullfight in Cubero's presence (Pozoblanco, 26 September 1984).
+The first bullfighter to be killed in a bullfight in Spain in the 21st century was Víctor Barrio (gored in the chest, Teruel, 9 July 2016); his death was televised live.